Makewebbetter/woo-one-click-upsell-funnel/README.txt

 **4)** Compatibility with WooCommerce HPOS

-**5)** Compatibility With Multiple Payment Gateways [**WooCommerce Stripe Payment Gateway**](https://wordpress.org/plugins/woocommerce-gateway-stripe/), [**WooCommerce PayPal Payments**](https://wordpress.org/plugins/woocommerce-paypal-payments/), [**Mollie Payments**](https://wordpress.org/plugins/mollie-payments-for-woocommerce/), [**Square**](https://wordpress.org/plugins/woocommerce-square/), and more.
+**5)** Compatibility With Multiple Payment Gateways [**WooCommerce Stripe Payment Gateway (PRO)**](https://wordpress.org/plugins/woocommerce-gateway-stripe/), [**WooCommerce PayPal Payments (PRO)**](https://wordpress.org/plugins/woocommerce-paypal-payments/), [**Mollie Payments (PRO)**](https://wordpress.org/plugins/mollie-payments-for-woocommerce/), [**Square (PRO)**](https://wordpress.org/plugins/woocommerce-square/), [**Authorize.net (PRO)**](https://www.authorize.net/),  [**Braintree (PRO)**](https://www.paypal.com/us/braintree), [**Payments Plugin for Stripe WooCommerce (ORG/PRO)**](https://wordpress.org/plugins/woo-stripe-payment/)

 **Also, we can do customization for our users to add other payment gateways.**

-== WHAT PREMIUM VERSION OF ONE CLICK UPSELL FUNNEL FOR WOOCOMMERCE OFFERS ==
+== 🏆 WHAT PREMIUM VERSION OF ONE CLICK UPSELL FUNNEL FOR WOOCOMMERCE OFFERS ==

+#### 1. Frequently Bought Together Offers:
+You can guide customers' journey by redirecting them to another upsell offer once they complete the previous one, maximizing sales opportunities.

+#### 2. Subscription Product Types:
+The WooCommerce Upsell plugin allows you to create multiple one-time upsell offers specifically for subscription products.

-* Customize Checkout and Thank You Page Fields
+#### 3. Customize Checkout and Thank You Pages:
-* Checkout Page Design Template
-* Fully Customizable and highly Converting Sales Funnel Kit Templates
-* Variable Products
-* Subscription Products
-* Bundled Products
-* Category-Based Offers
+WooCommerce Upsell plugin allows you to fully customize your checkout and thank you pages.
+You can hide, disable, or rearrange fields to show only what's necessary.

-* Multiple Payment Gateways
+#### 4. Multiple Payment Gateways:
-* Premium Support
-* Frequently Bought Offers
-* A/b Testing
+ Upsell Pro plugin is compatible with popular payment gateways like WooCommerce Stripe, PayPal, Braintree, Square, Mollie, and more.

+#### 5. Bundled Products Support:
+The Upsell Pro plugin allows you to create multiple one-time upsell offers specifically for bundled products

+#### 6. Unlimited Funnels:
+Create unlimited upselling and downselling funnels that trigger after a customer completes their purchase.

-== 🏆 Take Advantage of the Exclusive Features of the One Click Upsell Funnel For WooCommerce Pro Plugin ==
+== Take Advantage of the Exclusive Features of the One Click Upsell Funnel For WooCommerce Pro Plugin ==

-The One Click Upsell Funnel For WooCommerce Pro plugin, is designed to help merchants create exclusive post-purchase upsell offers in WooCommerce.
+The One Click Upsell Funnel For WooCommerce Pro plugin is designed to help merchants create exclusive post-purchase upsell offers in WooCommerce.
 It allows you to create unlimited one-click upsell, cross-sell, down-sell, one-time offers, sales funnels, and exclusive customized offers.
-It also offers features like A/B testing to test offers effectiveness, mobile responsive templates, and the option to build custom templates from scratch.
+It also offers features like WooCommerce A/B testing to test offers effectiveness, mobile responsive templates, and the option to build custom templates from scratch.

 > **Note:** 👉  Get [**One Click Upsell Funnel for WooCommerce Pro**](https://wpswings.com/product/one-click-upsell-funnel-for-woocommerce-pro/?utm_source=upsell-org-page&utm_medium=referral&utm_campaign=upsell-pro)